All Episodes

 This food price, this is serious, Senator.

-He said, Son, people have to eat.
+He said, son, people have to eat.

 Everybody has to eat.

-It's I mean, people are reorienting the way they live based on the price of gasoline and the price of milk and rice and so forth.
+I mean, people are reorienting the way they live based on the price of gasoline and the price of milk and rice and so forth.

 And that's why I hope you succeed.

-Your column was very courageous.
+Your column is very courageous.

 Well, thank you very much.